sqz-xy/gad-sdk/docs_sphinx/source/longform/cov.rst

 the best scenario is one where the sensor's software calculates the covariance for each measurement.
 Consult your sensor's documentation to see if this information is outputted.

-Even if covariances are not directly provided by the sensor, the measurement with basic variance estimations can often be used as an effective aiding update.
+Even if covariances are not directly provided by the sensor, a measurement with even basic variance estimations can often be used as an effective aiding update.
 A good starting point for this would be to calculate the variance when the sensor is stationary.
 For example, with a sensor that measures velocity, one could record the velocity output over a period of time.
 It can be assumed that the mean value of the velocity is zero in X, Y and Z. Thus, the variances along
-X, Y and Z can be calculate using the standard formula:
+X, Y and Z can be calculated using the standard formula:

 	.. math::